SfC Home > Physical Science > Physics > Gravity > Gravitation >

 Rotation not included

-To keep the equation simple, the effect of rotation and orbital motion are not figured into the equation.
-Those factors can decrease or increase the escape velocity.
+The effect of planet rotation and orbital motion are not figured into the escape velocity equation we are using.
+Those factors can decrease or increase the escape velocity but also complicates calculations.

 For example, the escape velocity of an object in the direction of the rotation of the Earth is less than when not calculating the rotation.
 It also varies with the latitude on Earth from which a rocket is fired.
 That is why it is preferred to launch rockets near the Earth's equator.